 Apple has launched its all-new chip called the A14 Bionic chip.
 Many devices like the iPhone 12, the iPad Air, the MacBook, and several other future products will be based on this chip.
 The new iPad Air will be the first to come with an A14 Bionic chip.
 Apple said that the A14 is the first in the industry ever to create a 5nm chip and is the most powerful chip ever.

-The quest to move from a 7nm manufacturing process to a 5nm manufacturing process has begun in 2019.
+The quest to move from a 7nm manufacturing process to a 5nm manufacturing process began in 2019.
 Yes, Huawei holds the bragging rights of being the first manufacturer to develop a 5nm processor.
-The Taiwanese company TSMC has also started working on 5nm EUV fabrication methods for the future chipsets.
-So, soon to join this league is Apple with its next A14 Bionic SoC as Apple is one of TSMC’s most loyal customers.
-Now, let’s talk about leaked features, specification and benchmarks results of Apple’s upcoming A14 chip.
+Now, Apple has joined the league with its next-generation A14 Bionic chip.
+With the launch of this new chip, we have further info about the CPU, GPU, and many more.
+So, let’s get right into it.

-The Non-EUV 7nm fabrication on the A13 was a power-consuming one, which resulted in Apple switching to a thicker body with bigger battery size.
+The 7nm+ fabrication on the A13 was a power-consuming one, which resulted in Apple switching to a thicker body with a bigger battery size.
 However, with 5nm fabrication, we will see better power efficiency with the A14 Bionic chip.
-There is a downside to this new EUV 5nm fabrication, and that is the cost to achieve it.
-So rest assured, the price of the upcoming iPhone 12 will reach new heights in order to make up for the manufacturing cost of the new SoC.
+There is a downside to this new 5nm fabrication, and that is the cost to achieve it.
+So rest assured, the price of the upcoming iPhone 12 will likely reach new heights to make up for the manufacturing cost of the new SoC.

-Apple specifically works on its processors, to develop their software, according to the hardware and achieve the highest possible performance through well-optimized software and hardware configurations.
-What Apple does with this new fabrication method remains a mystery though, and we will probably have to wait for next year’s iPhone 12 series launch to see this SoC in action.
+Apple specifically works on its processors to develop its software according to the hardware and achieve the highest possible performance through well-optimized software and hardware configurations.
+What Apple does with this new fabrication method remains a mystery, though, and we will probably have to wait for this year’s iPhone 12 series launch to see this SoC in action.